-This week we published another new course to Marwood Research called Amibroker CBT Intensive which teaches you how to use the Amibroker custom backtester (CBT).
+This week we published another new course to Marwood Research called Amibroker CBT Intensive.
+This class teaches you how to use the Amibroker custom backtester (CBT).

-The Amibroker CBT can be difficult to grasp at first but it offers the ability to take complete control of the backtesting process, creating your very own backtesting environment.
+The Amibroker CBT can be difficult to grasp at first but it offers the ability to take complete control of the backtesting process.
+In other words, you can create your very own backtesting environment.

 This opens up a whole world of possibilities from creating custom metrics and charts to advanced trade processing and position sizing.

-Following are a list of 13 reasons why you should consider learning the Amibroker CBT:
+Here are 13 reasons why you should consider learning the Amibroker CBT:

 1. You can add custom trade metrics to the standard AmiBroker trade list